diennv98/face_recognition_tripletloss/README.md

 Hanks
 Messi
 ...
-Each person has a separate folder containing their face photo.
+Each person has a separate folder containing their face photo: each person has at least two pictures.
 **You can use MTCNN to crop faces.**